-If you’re looking for a good swim or dip in the sea, head out to the northern beaches to experience the warm and inviting Indian Ocean at its best, where you can try your hand at snorkelling and diving, indulge in some tasty, lavish seafood or just relax beneath a coconut palm with a tasty cocktail and good book in hand.
+If you’re looking for a good swim or dip in the sea, head out to the northern beaches to experience the warm and inviting Indian Ocean at it’s best, where you can try your hand at snorkelling and diving, indulge in some tasty, lavish seafood or just relax beneath a coconut palm with a tasty cocktail and a good book in hand.

-PLEASE NOTE: Because we leave the truck on the mainland, basic tourist class accommodation and breakfast on Zanzibar is included in the trip price, but for the sake of flexibility, lunches and dinners are left for your own account.
+PLEASE NOTE: As we leave the truck on the mainland, basic tourist class accommodation and breakfast on Zanzibar is included in the trip price, but for the sake of flexibility, lunches and dinners are left for your own account.
 Usually we spend one night in Stone Town and the following three evenings in the north of the island at one of the beaches.
 Your Tour Leader will be able to assist should you experience any problems whatsoever.

 Trip Highlights: Ferry to Zanzibar, Stone Town, Northern beaches, optional Zanzibar activities